Welcome to my LifePoints review!

 - Type: Online Surveys

 - Membership Eligibility: 36 Countries ( see the complete list below)

 - Price: Free to join

-The company reward users for sharing their data and opinions that will help big brands develop and improve products and services.
+The company rewards users for sharing their data and opinions that will help influence the decisions of big brands.

-LifePoints was first launched in 2017 as an app, which rewarded people for taking surveys and completing small tasks.
+LifePoints was first launched in 2017 as an app that rewarded people for taking surveys and completing small online tasks.

-Since then, the Panel has been subjected to many complaints that you can read at both SurveyPolice and Trustpilot.
+Since then, the Panel has been subjected to many complaints that you can read on both SurveyPolice and Trustpilot.
 I will get into that later.

 Pros and Cons

 - Earn 10 points for signing up and answering a few profiling questions.